CFA Level 2

-- And finally, you would receive a mobile app which will help you access everything else mentioned above.
+- And finally, you would receive a mobile app that will help you access everything else mentioned above.

-If you want to purchase a print version of the complete curriculum, you can do so by simply paying non-refundable US $150 plus shipping.
+If you want to purchase a print version of the complete curriculum, you can do so by simply paying the non-refundable US $150 plus shipping.

 Over to You!

 CFA Level 2 exam is hard.
 And it’s considered the toughest exam in finance by comparing all the courses in the finance domain.
 You know now why the CFA Level 2 exam needs all your effort, time and hard work from the above examples, stats, tips, and sample questions.

-And if you’re working professional, you need to prioritize your schedule in such a way that you get to study every day at least for few hours.
+And if you’re working professional, you need to prioritize your schedule in such a way that you get to study every day at least for a few hours.
 It would often be hard and you won’t feel like doing it.
 But for a year, if you can pursue this schedule, you will certainly see it in your results.
-Hope this guide has helped you shape your idea of how to start preparing for CFA Level 2 exam.
+I hope this guide has helped you shape your idea of how to start preparing for the CFA Level 2 exam.
 Get started right away.
 The clock is ticking.